-A multi-billion dollar global industry unit, the music industry is distinct and exceedingly multifaceted in activities.
-The music industry needs educated producers with thorough focused knowledge, expertise, and training.
+The music industry is a multi-billion dollar global industry unit, distinct and exceedingly multifaceted in activities.
+The industry needs educated producers with thorough, focused knowledge, expertise, and training.

-A boring and hushed life is a life without music.
-The music we hear on the radio, on TV, or on your music player are all fruits of the labor of a music producer.
-The music producer plans and coordinates the creation of a musical recording.
-A producer contracts technicians who in return, master, dub, and duplicate these musical recordings.
-A producer contracts the people behind a musical recording including singers, music arrangers, guitarists, drum players, and pianists.
+A dull and hushed life is a life without music.
+The music we hear on the radio, on TV or your music player are all fruits of the labor of a music producer.
+The producer plans and coordinates the creation of a musical recording and contracts technicians who in return, master, dub, and duplicate the recordings.
+Furthermore, the music producer job description includes contracting singers, music arrangers, guitarists, drum players, and pianists.

-Basically, there are no specific educational requirements for someone who wants to be a music producer.
-Although anyone can be a music producer, formal music training can be an advantage.
-Moreover, there are several universities that offer music training.
-Some of these universities are even offering online degrees.
-An aspiring music producer can take formal music classes as these courses can help establish good musical credentials.
-Formal music training can also help intensify the musical comprehension of an aspiring music producer.
-Music training certifications and degrees don’t only help establish credible profiles for an aspiring music producer but also help boost the odds of getting better salaries and compensation once employed.
+There are no specific educational requirements for someone who wants to be a music producer—although formal music training can be an advantage.
+Moreover, several universities offer music training, and some of the schools are even offering online degrees.
+An aspiring music producer can take formal music classes to establish good musical credentials.
+It also can help intensify the musical comprehension of an aspiring record producer.
+Music training certifications and degrees don’t only help develop credible profiles for an aspiring music producer but also boost the odds of getting better salaries and compensation.

 Employment and Compensation

-A music producer is usually self-employed, working for their own record companies or producing labels.
-A well-off music producer is someone who has a string of successful music talents who are connected to his own record label.
-Successful music producers have the potential to become very affluent.
+According to BLS, a music producer is usually self-employed, working for their own record companies or producing labels.
+A well-off producer is someone who has a string of successful music talents who are connected to their own record label.
+Plus, successful producers have the potential to become very affluent.
 If employed and working for big record companies or labels like Warner Brothers, Island, and Sony, a music producer may be paid by the hour, by song, or album.
-Others charge for points or how successfully the record sells in the market.*
+Others charge for points or how successfully the record sells in the market.